beveradb/ecs-digital-interview-test/NOTES.md

 any other tooling in their development process).
 The filename patterns aren't consistent either, with a mix of hyphens, underscores, dots and spaces separating parts.

+##### CLI Interface
+As this script is designed to be executed from the command line, I wanted it to have a robust and user-friendly interface.
+There's a mature and popular Python library called Click which I've used before, so I put together some boilerplate code and tweaked it a bit to expect the parameters defined for this test.
+There's a "help" option to show usage instructions for the script, and the user is shown an informative error message if they don't enter the correct number of arguments.

+##### Logging
+I'm a firm believer in robust logging for even simple scripts, so one of the first things I'll do before implementing functionality is ensure it is easy to access well-formatted debug log entries on demand.
+As such, I added the click_log library, configured it and added my own custom formatter method to add timestamps to each line.